magicianessuwu/birthday-reminder/README.md

 # Birthday Reminder
 Birthday Reminder is a small tool you can put a link to on your desktop and run it to see if there are any birthdays in the future.
 I made it because I often forget birthdays of people I care about!
 (This might break if you enter dates that do not exist or are at days like the 31th.)

+## How to use?
+Make a simlink/shortcut to the executable, and in the folder where you put the exe, put a file in `./assets/calendar.txt`.
+In there you can put the parameters.

 ## Format
 There are multiple tags that allow you to customize how your calendar behaves!
+A new line is a new entry.
 If you leave out a time parameter, it will be repeated.
 For example if you remove the year parameter, the day will repeat every year!
 They need to be seperated (not ended) by a semicolon (`;`) Here is the list (Name, syntax, example, information):
 - Year: `Year:{yearAsInt}` `Year:2024`
 - Month: `Month:{monthAsInt}` `Month:04`
 - Day: `Day:{dayAsInt}` `Day:01`